knalin55/CUNI_Wue-WebNLG23_Submission/README.md

                        (with chunk size --cs),
                       single: Split triples into single triple
                       None: No partial decoding
---cs                  Chunk size for partial decoding; Note: valid only for
+--cs                  Chunk size (No. of triples) for partial decoding; Note: valid only for
                       triple_split == subject
 ```

 ## Example Usage

-To implement MTL + SaG experiment for Irish language:
+To implement MTL + SaG experiment for Irish language (with partial decoding | split w.r.t. subjects):

 1. Train using